augmented-os/augmented-os/docs/architecture/components/task_execution_service/implementation/manual_task_handler.md

 ## Overview

-The Manual Task Handler is a core component of the Task Execution Service Service responsible for managing tasks that require human intervention.
+The Manual Task Handler is a core component of the Task Execution Service responsible for managing tasks that require human intervention.
 It handles the assignment, notification, tracking, and completion of manual tasks, providing a bridge between automated workflows and human operators.

 ## Key Responsibilities